lexbryan/website-monitoring-gapps/README.md

 website-monitoring-gapps
 ========================

-Simple Monitoring script w/ Google Apps Script
+Simple Monitoring script w/ Google Apps Script.

+How it works?
+It checks websites then sends notification (email) when the website returns a code other than 200.

 SETUP: